 The Kentucky Campuses are licensed by the Kentucky Council on Postsecondary Education, and the programs offered are approved by the Kentucky State Approving Agency for Veterans Educational Benefits.
 Students enrolling in one three or four credit hour class each month are considered full-time for purposes of tuition assistance and veterans' benefits.
-A student may attempt to take more than one class per month only by permission of the Executive Director of the Kentucky Campuses.
+A student may attempt to take more than one class per month only by permission of the Dean of McKendree Worldwide.